JulieKent/BootCamp_Data-Collection-Challenge/README.md

       ![Plot Average Minimum Temp](Images/plot_min_temp.png)

       ![Coldest to Warmest](Images/coldest_to_warmest.png)

+      ### Analysis - Which month, on average, has the lowest temperature?
+The highest?
+       On average, the lowest recorded temperature occurred in the 3rd month at a minimum temperature of -83.3 degrees.
+Closely followed by month 4 at -82.7 degrees.
+On average, the highest recorded temperature occurred in the 8th month at a minimum temperature of -68.3 degrees.
+Closely followed by month 9 at -69.1 degrees.

    * Which months have the lowest and the highest atmospheric pressure on Mars?
 To answer this question: